There are two main beaches in Stoupa and a couple of smaller ones:

 In peak season you can hire pedaloes on the left side of the beach and scoot around to the cave which is on the headland on the left as you head out to sea.
 You can also go on a pedalo to the cave from Stoupa’s main beach but it will requires a bit more leggy effort.
 [Don’t go in the cave if you are scared of bats as they flit and squeek around in the cave].

-There are also a couple of excellent beaches, [which are less busy than the Stoupa big two] just outside of town to the north so you will need some sort of transport to get there.
+There are also a couple of excellent beaches, [which are often quieter than the Stoupa big two] just outside of town to the north so you may need some sort of transport to get there.

-A five minute drive north of Stoupa towards Kardamyli is Delfini Beach.
-It’s rather hidden from view but you know something is happening as there are cars parked up by the road on a gravel parking area.
-A large parking sign directs you down a track but it is often easier to park in the car park by the main road and walk down from there.
+A five minute drive north of Stoupa towards Kardamyli is Delfinia Beach.
+It’s a bit hidden from the road but you know you are there when you see the gravel parking area and recycling bins on the side of the road, [and there’s a sign!].
+You can head down the small road to park but it is often easier to park in the car park by the main road and walk down from there.

 Foneas Beach